 A Remuneration Committee with a formal charter has been established.
-The Remuneration Committee is not in compliance with the Corporate Governance Recommendations in that it has less three members but the majority of members are not independent.
-To safeguard the integrity of remuneration setting the Chair of the Remuneration Committee is independent separate from the role of the Board Chairman.
+The Remuneration Committee is not in compliance with the Guidelines in that it has less than three members and the majority of members are not independent.
+To safeguard the integrity of remuneration setting the Chair of the Remuneration Committee is independent.

-The Remuneration Committee meets and reports to the Board annually.
-Its members are currently one executive Director and two non-executive Directors.
-Details of the composition and member's attendance at the Remuneration Committee meetings is set out in the Directors' Report section of the Annual Report.
-The Remuneration Committee advises the Board on remuneration and incentive policies and practices generally and makes specific recommendations on remuneration packages and other terms of employment for executive directors, other senior executives and non-executive Directors and employees.
+The Remuneration Committee meets and reports to the board annually.
+Its members are currently one executive director and one non-executive director.
+Details of the directors' attendance at the remuneration committee meetings is set out in the Directors' Report on page 28 of the Annual Report.
+The remuneration committee advises the board on remuneration and incentive policies and practices generally and makes specific recommendations on remuneration packages and other terms of employment for executive directors, other senior executives and non-executive directors and employees.

-The Company has written agreements with each Director setting out the terms of their appointment.
-Each employee signs a formal employment contract at the time of their appointment covering a range of matters including their duties, responsibilities. remuneration and any entitlements on termination.
+Each employee signs a formal employment contract at the time of their appointment covering a range of matters including their duties, responsibilities and any entitlements on termination.
 The contract refers to a specific job description.
 The job description and employee performance are reviewed on an annual basis by executive management and where necessary the job description is revised in consultation with the relevant employee.

-Further information on Directors' and executives' remuneration including principles and a remuneration framework used to determine remuneration is set out in the Directors' Report under the heading "Remuneration report".
+Further information on directors' and executives' remuneration including principles used to determine remuneration is set out in the Directors' Report under the heading "Remuneration report".